 There are multiple variations of the “stay-and-play” café.
-Some family-friendly coffee shops incorporate pint-sized furniture and baskets of toys into the main space while others invest in dedicated spaces complete with mini-playgrounds for their smallest customers.
+Some family-friendly coffee shops incorporate pint-sized furniture and baskets of toys into the main space, while others invest in dedicated spaces complete with mini-playgrounds for their youngest customers.

-At the Green Bean in Seattle, the furniture is arranged to form a U-shaped area that is filled with toys, books, and games.
-Although children are welcome anywhere in the café, dividing the space visually encourages little ones to use one area—not the entire coffee shop—as their playroom.
+At the Green Bean in Seattle, the furniture is arranged to form a U-shaped area filled with toys, books, and games.
+Although children are welcome anywhere in the café, dividing the space visually encourages kids to use one area—not the entire coffee shop—as their playroom.
 “We envisioned a cozy coffee shop where people in the neighborhood would feel comfortable bringing their kids,” explains Randy Rowland, CEO of the Green Bean.

 Four Kids Coffee in North Canton, Ohio, took a different approach, constructing an 800-square foot “creative play space” complete with soundproofing, recycled rubber flooring, and clouds painted on the walls.
-To keep the area clean and reduce the spread of germs and allergens, Four Kids Coffee requires children to remove their shoes and wash their hands before entering the space.
+Four Kids Coffee requires children to remove their shoes and wash their hands before entering the space to keep the area clean and reduce the spread of germs and allergens.